tourstream/fti-portal-styleguide/README.md

 > Styleguide based on Pattern Lab for FTI portal and Quicksearch

-This [demo page][demo-url] will show all implementated parts of the latest version (master branch) of this package.
+This [demo page][demo-url] will show all implemented parts of the latest version (master branch) of this package.

-It creates CSS files, style.css, which will be implemented into our portals via NPM dependencies.
+It creates asset files, **style.css** and **bundle.js**, which will be implemented into our portals.

 ## Dependents

-If you have a project that relies on this styleguide, please add it here.
+If you have a project that relies on this style guide, please add it here.
 - FTI Portal
 - Quicksearch

 ## Usage

-There are different ways to use this package:
+There are different ways to use the Styleguide:

 ### Link the source - CDN at Google Cloud Storage (GCS)